roSat1729/DropClip/README.md

 # 🎥 DropClip

-**DropClip** is a modern full-stack video platform built with Next.js 15, designed to manage, upload, and sell video content using ImageKit integration.
+**DropClip** is a modern full-stack video platform built with Next.js 15, designed to manage, upload, and scroll video content using ImageKit integration.

 ## 🚀 Features